yerv000/how_to-ruby_from_source/README.md

 $ mkdir local
 ~~~

-- Create a 'ruby' subdirectory to hold the Ruby installation:
+- Create a `ruby` subdirectory to hold the Ruby installation:

 ~~~ sh
 $ cd local